A Show of Good Faith

 After a series of traumatic events drastically altered the course of her older son’s life, Jill stepped in to help raise his two children.

-For the past four years, her now 13- and 10-year-old granddaughters, both of whom are fully aware of her medical condition, have been homeschooled under her supervision.
+Her now teenage and pre-teen granddaughters, both of whom are fully aware of her diagnosis, have been homeschooled under her supervision.

 “Although their story is sad, and I have cried a million tears over it, it’s also a gift from God that I get to nurture them.
 I don’t know how their story will end, but I know it will be great,” Jill reveals.